-With respect to the Management Report, Non-financial Report and Corporate Governance Statement, we also performed procedures required by the Accounting Act.
-Those procedures include considering whether the Management Report is prepared in accordance with the requirements of Article 21 and 24 of the Accounting Act, whether the Non-financial Report is prepared in accordance with the requirements of Article 21 and 24 of Article 21a of the Accounting Act and whether the Corporate Governance Statement includes the information specified in Article 22 and 24 of the Accounting Act.
+With respect to the Management Report (excluding the Sustainability Statement) and Corporate Governance Report, we also performed procedures required by the Accounting Act.
+Those procedures include considering whether the Management Report (excluding the Sustainability Statement) is prepared in accordance with the requirements of Articles 22 and 24 of the Accounting Act and whether the Corporate Governance Report includes the information specified in Articles 22 and 25 of the Accounting Act.